 • Piped: Insulated under the sink

-These specifications help the pedestal sink to be wheelchair-accessible with enough space to maneuver a wheelchair around and the user easily reach for the basin and the faucet, with their knees fitting well under the bowl.
+These specifications help the fixture to be wheelchair-accessible with enough space to maneuver a wheelchair around and the user easily reach for the basin and the faucet, with their knees fitting well under the bowl.
 The pipes also need to be insulated so that there’s no chance of the user getting wet or burned while using the faucet.

-Pedestal sink faucets are usually made of dense and sturdy brass, where repairs and leaks are minimal because they are designed to last for a long time.
+These faucets are usually made of dense and sturdy brass, where repairs and leaks are minimal because they are designed to last for a long time.
 Stainless steel may also be considered, along with zinc and zinc alloy but plastic is a clear no. Finish the faucet with chrome for an easy-to-clean and scratch-resistant faucet or bronze for a more durable option.

 • Mounted not more than 44 inches above the floor with a depth of 20 to 25 inches